 Work with The Thorne Lab

-In addition, we are always interested in receiving applications from students and scientists interested in the foraging ecology of marine predators, particularly from those with field experience and with strong quantitative skills (e.g., experience with ArcGIS, R or Matlab, multivariate and spatial analyses).
-Interested students are encouraged to contact Lesley to discuss research projects and opportunities.
+- A PhD position will be available starting in Fall 2019.
+Applicants that are interested in the foraging ecology of marine predators, particularly those with field experience and with strong quantitative skills (e.g., experience with R or Matlab, multivariate and spatial analyses) should contact Lesley to discuss research projects and opportunities.
 Information on the Marine Sciences PhD program and the application process can be found on the SoMAS website.
 The deadline for applications is January 15.